 Obtaining research or answers related to any assigned work or examination from any source.
 Students must be the owner of all of their coursework.
 Working with another person or persons on any assignment or examination when not specifically permitted by the professor.
 Although studying together is allowable, students must maintain the integrity of their coursework.
 Students must seek permission from the instructor before working together on any coursework.
 Viewing the work of other students during any examination.
-Using, buying, selling, stealing, soliciting, copying, or possessing, in whole or part, the contents of any examination without prior written permission from the professor.
-Submitting or presenting as one's own work any research paper or other writing assignments prepared by others.
+Using, buying, selling, stealing, soliciting, copying, or possessing, in whole or part, the contents of any assigned coursework or examination without prior written permission from the professor.
+Submitting or presenting as one's own course work any examination, any research paper, or other writing assignments prepared by others.